About Windows Vista

 On this page:

-Windows Vista is not an upgrade to Windows XP, but is an entirely new operating system.
+Windows Vista is not an upgrade to Windows XP, but is an entirely different operating system.
 If you use Windows XP, you should find many similarities with Vista and expect to gain greater functionality in the areas of communication, multimedia, and security.
-A new interface, Windows Aero, uses 3D graphics and other high-end visual effects to enhance your interaction with the operating system.
+Vista's interface, Windows Aero, uses 3D graphics and other high-end visual effects to enhance your interaction with the operating system.

 Microsoft's system requirements for Vista are listed below.
 UITS has formulated system recommendations for those using Vista on the Indiana University network.